 - To build thought leadership.

-Marketing has become a very vast area, and global marketing has become very easy with the introduction of digital marketing.
+Marketing has become a very vast area, and global marketing has become very easy with digital marketing.
 It would be best to find where your potential client spends most of their time, and you have to target that social media platform.

 Given this, it’s no surprise that 79% of marketers see LinkedIn as an excellent source of leads, with 43% of marketers saying they have sourced at least one customer from LinkedIn.
 That number increases for B2B marketers, who report that 80% of their social media leads come from LinkedIn.

-If compared to Facebook user count .i.e.
-2 billion+ users, Linkedin has 600+ million users only, but if you compare the lead generation of the two, Linkedin is far better than Facebook.
-A study found that Linkedin is 277% more effective at generating leads than Facebook and Twitter.
+Suppose compared to Facebook user count. i.e., two billion+ users, Linkedin has 600+ million users only, but if you compare the lead generation of the two, Linkedin is far better than Facebook.
+For example, a study found that Linkedin is 277% more effective at generating leads than Facebook and Twitter.

 From a business point of view, you can utilize Linkedin to generate leads, build brand awareness or even establish a strategic partnership.
 Moreover, features like LinkedIn Plus, company pages, groups, get introduced, and the ability to see who has seen your profile makes LinkedIn a driving tool for recruiting, prospecting, and establishing thought leadership.